afong3/me/index.md

 # Welcome to my Portfolio!

 # About
 My name is Adam Fong and I'm a 3rd year Integrated Engineering (IGEN) student at the University of British Columbia, Vancouver campus.
 (If you haven't heard about IGEN before, [click me!](#about-igen)).
 I love learning practical skills and applying them to new and old problems.
-My current muse is data analysis but I'm pretty content whenever I have a fun problem that can be tackled with code.
+My current muse is data analysis but I'm pretty content whenever I have a challenging problem to tackle.
 When I'm not working on my projects, I love getting outside spending time soaking in the sunshine (or more accurately, rain) in Beautiful British Columbia.

 # Projects